phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-tools/doc-import.md

 ![Screenshot](../../img/tools/importCSV.png)

-Here one will find the manuel to import the data file automatically; the families can be form automatically in the file by means of the members' gender and the reunification is made according to the address.
+Here one will find the manuel to import the data file automatically;

+The families can be form automatically in the file by means of the members' gender and the reunification is made according to the address.
 Here are the basic informations:

 - Title (for the family's creation)